academe/OmniPay-Payone/README.md

 "success" page or the "failure" page.
 No data will be carried with that redirect, so the transaction details must be retained in the session.

+## Front End Purchase

+Works the same as Front End Authorize

 ======